skim7713/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Senior Lecturer and Assistant Director of the Data Analytics and Policy Program at Johns Hopkins University.
+I am a Senior Lecturer and Assistant Director of the Data Analytics and Policy Program and a Faculty Affiliate at the SNF Agora Institute at Johns Hopkins University.
 My research interests focus on [authoritarian nostalgia](https://www.sanghoonkim.org/publication/dissertation/bookproject/) and related political behavior in post-authoritarian democracies.
 My regional focus is on South Korea and other Asian democracies.
 I received my PhD in Political Science at the University of Illinois at Urbana-Champaign in 2022.
 My research has appeared in *Party Politics*, *Journal of East Asian Studies*, _International Journal of Press/Politics_, *Social Science Quarterly*, and _International Studies Quarterly_.

 My research has received support from various sources, including a Faculty Grant Award from the [SNF Agora Institute](https://snfagora.jhu.edu) at Johns Hopkins University, a [Taiwan Fellowship](https://taiwanfellowship.ncl.edu.tw/eng/index.aspx) from the Ministry of Foreign Affairs of Taiwan, a Doctoral Fellowship from the [Chiang Ching-kuo Foundation for International Scholarly Exchange](http://www.cckf.org/en/), and multiple institutions at the University of Illinois.
-I am currently a Faculty Affiliate at the SNF Agora Institute at Johns Hopkins University.

 <!-- Google tag (gtag.js) -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=G-JR2KMVED04"></script>